min9nim/if-logger/README.md

   return cnt < 4
 }
 const ifLogger = logger.if(only3times) // or `createLogger({pred: only3times})`
-ifLogger.info('some text 1') // print
+ifLogger.info("some text 1") // print
-ifLogger.info('some text 2') // print
+ifLogger.info("some text 2") // print
-ifLogger.info('some text 3') // print
+ifLogger.info("some text 3") // print
-ifLogger.info('some text 4') // do not print
+ifLogger.info("some text 4") // do not print
-ifLogger.info('some text 5') // do not print
+ifLogger.info("some text 5") // do not print
 ```

 <br>